 K5 - child must be 5 years old on or before September 1.

 1st - 12th - must show proof of satisfactorily completing previous grade, and meet minimum standard on OCA entrance test.

-Enrollment is available to the general public beginning with OCA's annual Open House, normally held in the middle of February.
-Prospective students and their parents are encouraged to visit the school during this event.
-Enrollment packets will be available to prospective students at this time.
+Enrollment is available to the general public at the beginning of February.
+Enrollment information will be available to prospective students at this time.

 In order to become eligible to enter Ocala Christian Academy, each prospective new student and his parents/guardians must do the following:

 2. Submit completed student application form and application fee.

 3. Have completed recommendation form submitted by reference.

 B. Florida Certification of Immunization.

 E. Transcript for 9th - 12th grade students.
 (9th graders if credits were given in 8th grade)